 Patrons can access bonus content here.

-Please note that we are not a tax-exempt organization, so unfortunately this gift is not tax deductible.
+Please note that we aren’t a tax-exempt organization, so unfortunately gifts aren’t tax deductible.

 Hosts / Producers